Share this article

 Hearing impairment

-For a deaf or hard-of-hearing person, a video without subtitles or a transcript is a black box.
-The audio content remains closed to them, however rich it may be.
+For a deaf or hard-of-hearing person, a video without subtitles or a transcript is a black box: the audio content remains inaccessible to them.

 Motor disability